-On 24 August 2020, the MCB’s Centre for Media Monitoring released a ground-breaking report entitled: “How The British Media Reports Terrorism”.
+The MCB’s Centre for Media Monitoring has released a ground-breaking report entitled: “How The British Media Reports Terrorism”.

 This report has found that media coverage of terrorism has been consistently inconsistent, albeit with recent improvements following the Christchurch attack in which Brenton Tarrant killed 51 Muslim worshippers.
 There is significant disparity in the association of “terror” between so-called Muslim and non-Muslim perpetrators: over half of the terms “terrorist”, “terrorism” or “terror” were used with the terms “Islam” or “Muslim” – almost nine times more than when the perpetrator was identified with the terms “far-right”, “neo-Nazi” or “white supremacist”.